Anish2454/nyc-map-project/README.md

 ####Part 1: Finding location data for public restrooms in New York (Not included in this repo)

-First, linked information about public restrooms in NYC parks to latitude and longitude coordinates.
+First, I found the relevant data on NYC parks and restrooms online and linked restroom locations to latitude and longitude coordinates.

 1) I found a json of all the public restrooms in the city by making an API request here: https://data.cityofnewyork.us/Recreation/Directory-Of-Toilets-In-Public-Parks/hjae-yuav

-2) Using the Google Geocoding API I matched the restroom location and borough to latitude and longitude coordinates, as well as place_id.
-In included this data in model.js.
+2) Using the Google Geocoding API I matched each restroom location and borough to latitude and longitude coordinates, as well as a unique Google place_id.
+I included this data in model.js.

 ####Part 2: Building a map based on the data